Chapter 11: Diversion

 To finish it off you had to explain how you were feeling that day.
 You were not allowed to give them a simple answer like I feel fine or good.
 You had to explain in a paragraph long monologue how you were feeling and why.

 Everyone in the program seemed to smoke cigarettes but me.
-The meeting felt extra-long each week due to the number of smoke breaks.
+The meeting felt extra-long each week due to the number of smoke breaks we had to take.

 When it came my time to be tested, I was once again shitting in my pants.
 If I failed my drug test I was going to jail.